mr-moto/mars-colony/README.md

 # MarsColony
+![main image] (screenshot/mars-screenshot.png)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.0.

+## Project Goals
+Users fill out forms which will post to these APIs which can later be retrieved('get') and viewed.

+## Learnings
+Using Angular to create a single page application as well as further understanding of getting and posting from APIs.

+## Implementations
+* Hot Module Reload for faster workflow (npm run hmr)
+* Get/Post JSON data
+* Form Validation
+* Home screen animations (modified codepen animations from users theSLY and Aleks)
+* Colonist object data stored in local storage

+## TODO
+* implement ngif if necessary(?)
+* router transition animations
+* make it more prettier
+* WordPress integration with WP REST API (v2)
+* integrate mars map as background
+* implement 'loading' for inbetween loading phases

 ## Development server
-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run hmr`(for hot modular reload) for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding